Call:

 1. Service Pages

-Your main service pages should almost always receive strong internal support.
-These pages typically target commercial-intent keywords and contribute directly to leads or sales.
+First of all, your main service pages should almost always receive strong internal support.
+These pages typically target commercial-intent keywords and, therefore, contribute directly to leads or sales.

 Examples: